 LB 360, which went into effect on December 1, 2015, established an additional \$2 per animal fee calculated from the average daily dog or cat numbers numbering more than 10 harbored or owned by commercial breeders, pet shops, dealers and boarding kennels.
-In FY 15/16, the program received \$10,620 from this fee.
-The Department also collected \$1253.85 from reinspection fees, attempted inspection fees and reimbursed inspector mileage.
-These fees are included in the license fees in Table 1.
+In FY 16/17, the program received \$12,502 from this fee, which is included in license fees/annual fees in Table 1.
+The Department also collected \$3,231 from reinspection fees, attempted inspection fees and reimbursed inspector mileage which are listed under the heading of reinspection/attempted inspections in Table 1.